 Tutorials and how-to guides are similar because they are both concerned with describing practical steps, while what how-to guides share with technical reference is that they’re what we need when we are actually at work, coding.
-Reference guides and discussions are similar because they’re concerned with theoretical knowledge, and finally, what tutorials have in common with discussions is that they are most useful when we are studying, rather than actually coding:
+Reference guides and explanation are similar because they’re concerned with theoretical knowledge, and finally, what tutorials have in common with explanation is that they are most useful when we are studying, rather than actually coding:

 |Most useful when we’re studying||Most useful when we’re coding|